Continued from Speechless Mennonite

 I thought how strange it was that he had a table in the middle of the room and the way he had placed the furniture in his apartment.
 I wasn’t used to that.
 In Low German people’s homes in Mexico, all the houses had the furniture lined up neatly and placed against the walls.
-Most houses had hand crafted shelves, calendars, clocks, ceramic birds and ducks hanging on the walls.
-I had never known anyone that had a lizard or ceramic gargoyle statues in their homes before.
+Most houses had handcrafted shelves, calendars, clocks, ceramic birds, and ducks hanging on the walls.
+I had never known anyone that had a lizard or ceramic gargoyle statues in their home before.

 When the movie was done playing, I hadn’t watched much of it.
 I had missed a lot of parts because I was so nervous and paranoid the whole time.
 I was exhausted from sitting on pins and needles and thinking too much again.
 I had no idea who killed whom and was it with an ice pick or a gun?

 I went to the bathroom and noticed George’s cologne on the counter.
 I picked it up and smelled it.
 It smelled so good I was tempted to put on a little but I didn’t.
 I thought, “What if Bree comes over and I smell like George?
 What will she think?”
 I quickly put it back, turned everything off, and ran home.